AlgaeCal » Osteoporosis Treatment

 That’s right… marble and limestone to be precise.
 And our bodies aren’t designed to absorb rock ingredients.
 It’s not a natural osteoporosis treatment like calcium derived from organic sources like food and plants.
 That’s why you should be diligent about the kind of calcium you put in your body!

 We recommend a plant-based calcium source that actually contains proper calcium and the other crucial trace minerals your bones are made of, and need on a daily basis!
 In fact, this naturally-occurring calcium source actually mirrors the same mineral composition in your bones.
 And no 1-ingredient rock calcium supplement can claim that.

 Drugs That Cause Osteoporosis

-With the laundry list of side effects accompanying most prescription drugs, is it any surprise there are 15 known drugs promoting bone loss?
+With the laundry list of side effects accompanying most prescription drugs, is it any surprise there are 15 known drug classes promoting bone loss?
 Read on to see if you’re taking any of them right now.

 Drug Classes Known To Cause Bone Loss

 Proper nutrition and exercise are cornerstones of building healthy new bone, but avoidance of bone-destroying compounds is also critical.
 You probably already understand that smoking or having more than two alcoholic drinks a day are proven bone saboteurs.
 You may have even read about the dangers of fluoridated drinking water on bones– but you probably don’t realize that most common medicines contribute to osteoporosis.
 Here are the medicine classes which are currently known to play a role in or cause osteoporosis:

 Drug Class And What They’re Commonly Prescribed For: